joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 <a id="part3"></a>
 # Part 3 - Copy code to the Raspberry Pi

 Okay, so you can now run python code on the Raspberry Pi.
 But you don't want to have to type your code in every time, so you need some way to get code files across to the Pi.
-To do this, we us a secure file copy program (
+To do this, we us a secure file copy program ( SCP or SFTP).
-/ SFTP).
 On Windows, I use [winscp](https://winscp.net/eng/index.php).
 On Mac, you can use [cyberduck](https://cyberduck.io/), or alternatively if you're happy with using the terminal, you can type `scp <source file> dss@<address>:`, e.g. `scp test.py dss@10.154.10.23:`.
 The **:** is important, because it tells scp that you're copying to a remote device.
 So, make sure you have access to something to do secure file copy.
 You also need a text editor.
 On Windows I use [notepad++](https://notepad-plus-plus.org/downloads/).

 In your text editor, make a file called `test.py`, and enter the following into it:
 ```